 What is jidoka?

 Jidoka, also known as ‘autonomation,’ is a way of ensuring quality in manufacturing and product development.
 If an error is detected, it helps you ensure you maintain your takt time.
-The first two stages can be automated, while the other two usually require manual effort.
-For this reason, it’s often called ‘intelligent automation’ or ‘automation with a human touch.’
+You can automate the first two stages while the other two usually require manual effort.
+For this reason, many call it ‘intelligent automation’ or ‘automation with a human touch.’

 Jidoka consists of the following four steps: